Niculuse/fast-person-search-baseline/README.md

 # fast-person-search-baseline
 Re-implement of the baseline of paper "Making person search enjoy the merits of person re-identification".
+Please note that the training settings are different from the paper!
 ## Prerequisites
 - Python 3.9.7
 - Pytorch 1.10